shrideio/shoebox/src/packages/README.md

     - Open the administration console ![Alt text](/resources/img/proget_cog.png?raw=true "ProGet administration console"), then navigate to `Security & Authentication -> API Keys & Access Logs`.

-    - Create API keys for the `FeedConsumer` and `PackagePublisher` users.
+    - Create API keys for `PackagePublisher` user.
 Click [Create API Key] to open the _Create API Key_ dialog.

         Fill in the _Feed API user_ with matching user names, and enable access to _Feed API_ by checking _Grant access to Feed API_ checkbox.
 Click [Save API Key] to save changes and proceed.

     - Create the `ci.packages` secret in Vault as described [here](/src/vault/README.md#create-a-secret) for storing credentials for pulling packages from by the CI service.
 The secret must contain the following key/value pairs:

-        > WARNING: Do not forget to replace the _[FeedConsumer-API-key]_ with the FeedConsumer API key value.
+        > WARNING: Do not forget to replace the _[FeedConsumer-password]_ with the FeedConsumer password value.

       - `packages_username`/_FeedConsumer_
-      - `packages_password`/[FeedConsumer-API-key]
+      - `packages_password`/[FeedConsumer-password]

 4. Create NuGet feed